xtc-tools/xtc-llvm-wheels/README.md

 ## Maintenance

-The following section if for the owners of the repository who maintain the published packages.
+The following section is for the owners of the repository who maintain the published packages.

 ### Publish new versions